hphelion/documentation/compute.networks.md

 You can now define and configure your own virtual network topology, including control of IP address ranges.

-## Accessing the HP Public Cloud Networking Service ##

-There are a  number of tools that you can use to access and manage the HP Cloud Networking Service.

 ###Using the console to access Networking### {#console}

 You can use the HP Public Cloud console to access HP Cloud Networking Service.
 For more information on using the HP Public Cloud console, see [Getting Started with HP Public Cloud Console](/hpcloudconsole).